5 Ways You (Yes, You) Can Make a Real Impact on Your World

 Are you familiar with the term microaction?
 In sum, it’s a small step you can take today, right now, to make a difference and have a positive impact.
 It can be something to better yourself and your community, on your own or with your family and colleagues.
 It’s not a grand gesture: It’s something simple you can integrate into your everyday activities that will compound to make meaningful improvements both personally and collectively.

 As financial planner Carl Richards describes it over on the New York Times, the real benefit is “the contagion that comes from taking a microaction in one area of your life and watching it spread to other areas.”

 Small steps for incremental change – sounds do-able, right?
-Microactions just make sense, both in theory and practice.
-In that spirit, here are five simple ways you can use microactions to make a real impact on your world.
+If you want to make a difference, microactions just make sense, both in theory and practice.
+In that spirit, here are five simple ways you can use microactions to make a real positive impact on your world.

 If you’re willing to donate your time and skills, many organizations are looking for volunteers, often with minimal requirements of just a few hours per week.
-If there’s a cause you care about, research both local and national groups in your community working to address those issues and see how you can get involved.
+If there’s a cause you care about, research both local and national groups in your community working to address those issues and see how you can get involved to make a difference.
 You can volunteer with local schools, national organizations with regional chapters, and/or houses of worship.